zed-industries/zed/crates/plugin_runtime/OPAQUE.md

 > A custom type is stored in Rhai as a Rust trait object (specifically, a `dyn rhai::Variant`), with no restrictions other than being `Clone` (plus `Send + Sync` under the `sync` feature).

 I'd be interested to know how Rhai disambiguates between different types if everything's a trait object under the hood.
-(Spoilers, but I've done some digging, and it looks like we keep track of the name of the type using some `std::any::type_name` magic).

 Rhai actually exposes a pretty nice interface for working with native Rust types.
 We can register a type using `Engine::register_type::<T: Variant + Clone>()`.
 Internally, this just grabs the string name of the type for future reference.